grzesiek-galezowski/tdd-ebook/manuscript/140_Triangulation.md

   //GIVEN
   var a = Any.Integer();
   var b = Any.Integer();
-  var sum = new Sum();
+  var addition = new Addition();

   //WHEN
-  var result = sum.Of(a,b);
+  var sum = addition.Of(a,b);

   //THEN
-  Assert.Equal(a + b, result);
+  Assert.Equal(a + b, sum);
 }
 ```

-The most obvious implementation that would make this Statement true is the correct implementation - we can't get away with returning a constant value as we could when we didn't use Constrained Non-Determinism.
-This is because this time we just don't know what the expected result is as it is strictly dependent on the input values which we don't know as well.
+The most obvious implementation that would make this Statement true is the correct implementation - I can't get away with returning a constant value as I could when I didn't use Constrained Non-Determinism.
+This is because this time I just don't know what the expected result is as it is strictly dependent on the input values which I don't know as well.

 ## Fake it ('til you make it)

 The second technique made me smile when I first learned about it.
-I don't recall myself ever using it, yet it is so interesting that I want to show it to you anyway.
+I don't recall myself ever using it in real production code, yet I find it so interesting that I want to show it to you anyway.
 It is so simple you will not regret these few minutes even if just for broadening your horizons.

-There are two core steps of *fake it ('till you make it)*:
+Let's assume we already have a false Statement written and are about to make it true by writing production code.
+At this moment, we apply *fake it ('till you make it)* in two steps:

-1. It starts with a "fake it" step.
-Here, we turn a false Statement true by using the most obivous implementation possible, even if it's not the correct implementation (hence the name of the step).
+1. We start with a "fake it" step.
+Here, we turn a false Statement true by using the most obivous implementation possible, even if it's not the correct implementation (hence the name of the step - we "fake" the real implementation to "cheat" the Statement).
 Usually, returning a literal constant is enough at the beginning.
-1. Then we proceed with the "make it" step - we rely on your sense of duplication between the Statement and (fake) implementation to gradually transform both into their more general forms that eliminate this duplication.
-Usually, we achieve this by changing constants into variables, , or introducing parameters etc.
+1. Then we proceed with the "make it" step - we rely on our sense of duplication between the Statement and (fake) implementation to gradually transform both into their more general forms that eliminate this duplication.
+Usually, we achieve this by changing constants into variables, variables into parameters etc.

 An example would be handy just about now, so let's apply *fake it...* to the same addition example as in the *type the obvious implementation* section.
 The Statement looks the same as before: